-Social insects like honeybees and army ants are cool, there is no denying it.
-But how, and why, do they exist at all?
-Sociality represents a major transition in evolution: understanding the origins, mechanisms and function of social behaviour provides important insights into one of the most fascinating phenomena in the natural world.
+Social insects with complex societies like honeybees and army ants are cool – but how, and why, do they exist at all?
+Eusociality represents a major transition in evolution: understanding the origins, mechanisms and function of social behaviour provides important insights into one of the most fascinating phenomena in the natural world.

 Read more about our main research themes and approaches: